amstlldj/DLRSD-SMOTE/README.md

 ## Code background
 Bearing fault diagnosis is critical for preventing industrial downtime, but real-world datasets suffer from extreme class imbalance, which biases deep models toward the majority class.
-Existing oversampling techniques neglect long-range spatiotemporal dependencies, leading to low-fidelity minority samples and poor generalization.
+Existing over sampling techniques neglect long-range spatiotemporal dependencies, leading to low-fidelity minority samples and poor generalization.
 To solve the problem, we propose Deep Long-Range Spatiotemporal Dependency Synthetic Minority Oversampling Technique (DLRSD-SMOTE).
 The proposed method begins with a novel Signal Feature Transform block, which employs Continuous Wavelet Transform and convolutional layers to convert 1D time-domain signals into 2D time–frequency feature heatmaps, enhancing model expressiveness and feature learning.
-Next, the proposed Seaformer Auto-Encoding and Decoding blocks extract high-dimensional features and model long-range spatiotemporal dependencies.
+Next, the proposed Seaformer Auto-Encoding and Decoding blocks extract high-dimensional features and model long-range spatiotemporal dependencies.
 A well-designed Auxiliary Feature Classifier block is then used to generate class-specific synthetic samples.
 To ensure stable convergence of the proposed DLRSD-SMOTE network and enable the generation of high-quality samples, a customized optimization loss function is constructed.
 This function is designed based on both the sample reconstruction error and the classification